 Because of the location of the tumours, Elias he was faced with radiation at Peter Mac that could have destroyed his pelvis and everything in that area.
 Nelly and Elias went to Westmead in Sydney where they could get more targeted radiation via surgically placed rods.
 Westmead is the only place in Australia that offered that service in 2018.

 Elias was on chemo for 501 days, he developed aversion to food and lost a lot of weight.
-He’s now doing really well with no apparent developmental delays or other ill effects and having follow up scans at the Monash Children’s Hospital every four months.

-Evie turns 3 in 2022.
 In 2020, after months of her parents searching for answers, she was diagnosed with a choroid plexus carcinoma at 13 months old and rushed to surgery.

 In her life so far, Evie’s had three rounds of standard chemo and another three of high-dose chemo, plus stem cell therapy.
 The family also had rapid genomic sequencing at the Monash Children’s Hospital to rule out a genetic link being behind Evie’s rare cancer.